 Another great hard covered book, I was pleased to see one major thing among the pages.
 The book demonstrates exactly how gardens grow while using a “children’s voice”.
 The two leaves that sprout before “first leaves” is mentioned, and how they are small but are the base of nutrients for the plant to grow.
 It explains how different plants grow in a sense of bunches, vines, etc. Again, all in a way a child can easily understand.
 There is even a small bit about compost and wonderful worms.
 One of the favorite things my kids love about gardening.
 Messy stuff.

-It is very simple, but a great base for expanding on teaching children how to sustain their own garden.
+It is very simple, but a great base for expanding on teaching children how to sustain their own garden and outdoor learning.
 My daughter loves nothing more than helping me in the garden.
 The biggest joy I receive is teaching her how to tend to each plant.
 I even use life lessons, like how we must care for delicate plants as we care for our hearts.
 We never want to let in bad things so we need to nurture our thoughts.
 This book will be a great addition to our learning about gardens and sustainability.